bhat-shubham/bhat-shubham/README.md

 - 🌱 I’m currently learning **DSA,Cybersecurity,JavaScript,GSAP**

-- 👯 I’m looking to collaborate on **Any Projects That Alig With My Interests**
+- 👯 I’m looking to collaborate on **Any Projects That Align With My Interests**

 - 💬 Ask me about **Anything**